Solutions to the wave equation for commuting flows of dispersionless PDEs: Exact solutions to the wave equation

 with $\theta_1(\eta)$ and $\theta_2(\sigma)$ arbitrary functions, while

-\textbf{Remark 1.} Notice that cases $2$ and $3$ are equivalent.
-Indeed, considering the change of dependent variables $u\leftrightarrow v$ and renaming $k_0=\frac{1}{k_1^2}$, we map the second case onto the third one.
+\textbf{Remark 1.} Notice that cases defined by $(\ref{s21})$ and $(\ref{s3})$ are equivalent.
+Indeed, considering the change of dependent variables $u\leftrightarrow v$ and renaming $k_0=\dfrac{1}{k_1^2}$, we map the first case onto the second one.
 Indeed, after the chosen change of variables we obtain

-\textbf{Remark 2.} The solutions of the wave equation (\ref{wave}) given in cases $1$, $2$, $3$, are obtained iff the coefficient $a(v,u)$ takes one of the form (\ref{s1})$_1$, (\ref{s21})$_1$ or (\ref{s3})$_1$.
+\textbf{Remark 2.} The solutions of the wave equation (\ref{wave}) given in cases $1$, $2$, $3$, are obtained iff the coefficient $a(v,u)$ takes one of the form (\ref{s1})$_1$,(\ref{c2})$_1$, (\ref{a3}), (\ref{s21}) or (\ref{s3})$_1$.
 If we want to determine solutions of (\ref{wave}) with arbitrary coefficient $a(v,u)$ we need to adopt a different strategy.
 For instance, in the case $a(v)$, looking for solution under the form

 we find

 where $\hat{k}$ is an arbitrary constant.
 Therefore, once the coefficient $a(v)$ is specified, from (\ref{r1}), (\ref{r2}) different exact particular solutions of (\ref{wave}) can be determined depending if the constant $\hat{k}$ is positive or negative.
 Of course similar results can be obtained in the case $a(u)$.